 The short-term effects of heroin overdose include dry mouth, nausea, flushing of the skin, impaired mental functioning, itching, vomiting, and a heavy feeling.
 These symptoms will often disappear after the body flushes out the substance.
 In the instance of overdose, doctors can still remedy the situation.

-However, through continued use, it will yield long-term symptoms.
+However, continued use, it will yield long-term symptoms.
 While there can be a reversal of the symptoms mentioned above, its long-term symptoms can be irreversible and life-threatening.
 These long-term effects include:

 - Mental disorders